ec-europa/nexteuropa_user_management/README.md

 won't remove role ids' default values.

 # Notification for new user registration
-It's possible to set up e-mail notification if a new user registers into the system.
-By default User managers can edit this setting on the `/admin/config/people/nexteuropa-user-management-settings` page.
-Users can set up e-mail address(es) the subject and message to be sent.
-If the token module is enabled on the site they can include information from the newly registered user, by using the `[user]` token, to include information like name to know who should they look for.
-For token support view the description texts under the field.
+You can set up mail notifications for new user registration.
+By default User managers can edit this setting at `/admin/config/people/nexteuropa-user-management-settings`.
+Users can set up e-mail address(es) to send to, the subject and message to be sent.
+If the token module is enabled it can be user to include data from the newly registered user.
+ie: by using the `[user]` token, it is possible to include information like name to know who should they look for.
+See the token description under the field.

 # UM Administrator role
 ## Scope
-This role is for content management and not site management, therefore it can't be grant by default any config related permission.
-In other words, it's a content administrator role, not a site administrator.
+This role is relevant to content management, it is not a site administrator role.
+It cannot be granted by default any configuration related permission.

 ## Automatic permission grant and revoke
 The module will automatically grant and revoke permissions from the UM Administrator role if it's not defined properly.
 If you need permission (i.e. custom) that's not granted yet, you can use the `hook_um_administrator_grant_permissions` hook to define those.

 ### Grant and revoke process
 It's done by cron.
 The following process is done:
 1. Collect permissions from `hook_um_administrator_grant_permissions`